 Manage cloud voice telephone numbers

-For Audio Conferencing implementation, you can choose to acquire new telephone numbers or transfer/port existing telephone numbers.
+For Audio Conferencing and Calling Plans implementations, you can choose to acquire new telephone numbers or transfer (port) existing telephone numbers.

-To allow users to dial phone numbers the way they’re accustomed to—such as omitting area codes for local calls, omitting country code for domestic calls, or even using short digit dialing when performing conference dial out—you can configure a customized dial plan and assign it to users.
+To let users dial phone numbers the way they’re accustomed to—such as omitting area codes for local calls, omitting country code for domestic calls, or even using short-digit dialing when performing conference dial-out or calling other users in the organization—you can configure a customized dial plan and assign it to users.

 Acquire new telephone numbers

-The two types of telephone numbers within Microsoft cloud voice solutions are:
+The two types of telephone numbers in Microsoft cloud voice solutions are:

 Subscriber (user) numbers, which can be assigned to users in your organization.

 Service numbers, available as toll and toll-free service numbers, which have higher concurrent call capacity than subscriber numbers and can be assigned to services such as Audio Conferencing, Auto Attendants, or Call Queues.

 For more information about the types of telephone numbers, see Different kinds of phone numbers used for Calling Plans.